-There is interest rate risk associated with the REIT's Acquisition Facility since the interest rate is impacted by changes in the bank rate.
+There is interest rate risk associated with the REIT's Acquisition Facility and Credit Facility since the interest rates are impacted by changes in the bank rate.
 There is also interest rate risk associated with the REIT's fixed interest rate and term mortgages and unsecured debentures due to the expected requirement to refinance such debts in the year of maturity.
-The following table outlines the impact to the REIT's annual net income if interest rates at June 30, 2012 would have been 100 basis points higher or lower, calculated on all debts maturing over the next 24 months, with all other variables held constant.
+The following table outlines the impact to the REIT's annual net income if interest rates at September 30, 2012 would have been 100 basis points higher or lower, calculated on all debts maturing over the next 24 months, with all other variables held constant.